Closing prices for crude oil, gold and other commodities - KVIA

 The Associated Press

-Benchmark U.S. crude oil for August delivery rose 46 cents to $96.30 a barrel Wednesday.
-Brent crude for September delivery rose 8 cents to $99.57 a barrel.
+Benchmark U.S. crude oil for August delivery fell 52 cents to $95.78. a barrel Thursday.
+Brent crude for September delivery fell 47 cents to $99.10 a barrel.

-Wholesale gasoline for August delivery fell 3 cents to $3.23 a gallon.
-August heating oil rose 1 cent to $3.67 a gallon.
-August natural gas rose 53 cents to $6.69 per 1,000 cubic feet.
+Wholesale gasoline for August delivery fell 4 cents to $3.19 a gallon.
+August heating oil fell 2 cents to $3.65 a gallon.
+August natural gas fell 9 cents to $6.60 per 1,000 cubic feet.